jmussman/lambdaone-aws-python/README.md

 The signature key path and the JWKS path are mutually exclusive, and the jwt_key module will refuse a configuration with both.

 If the *REQUIRE* property is not set, a token is not required for the lambda to return a value.

+#### Testing against a Docker container

+The project is set up to build and deploy to a Docker container to make sure it is accessible and runs in that environment.
+Docker is not included in the integration tests because it may not be possible to use in a local environment.
+Also, not everyone will build and deploy a Docker image; an alternative is to make a zip file from the project and deploy that.

 ## Deploy to AWS